spinnaker/spinnaker.github.io/setup/security/ssl.md

 keytool import -alias custom-ca -keystore /tmp/custom-trust-store/cacerts -file {your-internal-certificate}
 ```

-The below example instructions apply when use kubernetes to deploy spinnaker.
-If not using spinnaker, you'll have
+The below example applies when using Kubernetes to deploy Spinnaker.
+If you are not using Spinnaker, you'll have
 to get the cacerts file updated as appropriate for your environment.
 ```bash
 kubectl create secret generic -n {your-spinnaker-namespace} internal-trust-store \